Psychiatric Mental Health Nurse Practitioner

 To apply directly to the Psychiatric Mental Health Nurse Practitioner (PMHNP) program, you will need:

-• Three professional letters of recommendation (one from a current employer or supervisor)
+- Three professional letters of recommendation (one from current employer)

 Eligibility: